nmoutinho/stereo_calib_lib/README.md

 Finally, close the console and open a new one, restart the computer or logout and then login again.
 OpenCV will not work correctly until you do this.

-## Installation
+## Installing the stereo_calib_lib repository

-First you have to download the repository to any _FOLDER_, by doing:
+First you have to download the repository to any _FOLDER_ in your PC, by doing:

 	>> cd _FOLDER_
 	>> git clone https://github.com/nmoutinho/stereo_calib_lib.git

-You need to link the stereo_calib_lib respository to your project.
+You now need to link the stereo_calib_lib respository to your project.
 You can do this by creating a symbolic link to _FOLDER_/stereo_calib_lib in the root of your project, where your CMakeLists.txt file is located.
 In the CMakeLists.txt file of your project, add the following line:

 	>> add_subdirectory(stereo_calib_lib)